 Director, Your Whole Baby of NY

-Though this article describes scenarios between a mom-and-dad couple, Your Whole Baby recognizes, celebrates, and serves families of all different structures, including LGBTQ+ and single parents.
+Though this article describes scenarios between a mom-and-dad couple, Your Whole Baby recognizes, celebrates, and serves all families, including LGBTQ+ parents and single parents.

-Let’s say, because it’s a scenario we encounter frequently, that you're an American woman with a partner who wants to have your baby boy circumcised.
+Let’s say, because it’s a scenario we encounter often, that you're an American woman with a partner who wants to have your baby boy circumcised.

 Perhaps you aren’t too keen on the idea of cutting your baby.
 Or you might not be terribly interested in playing a part in the decision . . . it feels too complicated.
 So you’re thinking of passing it off your partner, who happens to have a penis (usually circumcised), and a stronger desire to cut.